Skip to main content

 Three burners means three independent heat zones: hot, medium, cool.
 This lets you sear steaks on high, keep chicken moving on medium, and hold finished food warm on low simultaneously.
 For anyone cooking for groups of four or more, the extra zone is worth having.

-At around $449, the Napoleon costs slightly less than the Weber while giving you an extra burner.
+The Napoleon costs slightly less than the Weber while giving you an extra burner.
 The trade-off is that Weber's service network (dealers, parts) is more accessible in most of the US than Napoleon's.

 Where the Char-Broil falls short of Weber: the porcelain coating on the grates is thinner and chips more readily, the flare-up management is less refined, and the ignition system is a standard push-button piezo rather than an individual-burner system.
 These differences don't matter on day one.
 They matter in year two and three.

-That said, at $229, the Performance 300 is genuinely useful for apartment balconies where a full-size grill is impractical, for people who grill occasionally and don't want to invest in a more expensive setup, and as a second grill for camping or tailgating.
+That said, the Performance 300 is genuinely useful for apartment balconies where a full-size grill is impractical, for people who grill occasionally and don't want to invest in a more expensive setup, and as a second grill for camping or tailgating.

 What to Look for Under $500